Do Suffering Bottoms Go To Heaven?

 What if he was still crying like that now?

-Yes.
-He could take responsibility.
+Yes, he could take responsibility.
 First, find him.
 Then think.

 Honk—!